top of page

 This structure guided all UI decisions and system flows, ensuring clarity, empathy, and shared decision-making throughout the journey.

-AI-Assisted Content Strategy and UX Workflow
+AI-Assisted Vibe coding and UX Workflow

 To accelerate a complex project with many clinical pathways, I used AI as a UX pilot while keeping full control of the design direction.
 I first defined the system framework and information architecture for Re:Consent, then used a master prompt (“vibe code”) to generate early content for scenarios and screens.
 AI often produced excess or misaligned information, so I curated and refined it carefully.
 Around 60 percent of the generated content was usable after restructuring it into my trauma-informed IA.
 This workflow helped me manage time under a tight deadline while still designing clear, human-centred interfaces across high-pressure procedures such as NIPT, amniocentesis, emergency C-section and stillbirth care.